Best Stocks Without Dividend (Best Non-Dividend Stocks)

 The business is simple to understand: they lend and service loans to car buyers.
 However, they only lend to subprime borrowers, but the deals are structured so that all three parties can benefit (the lender, the borrower, and the car dealer).

 CACC has a history of allocating capital well.

 We have previously written a long analysis on the company:

-Booking is yet another compounder that is managed by operators that have substantial skin in the game.
+Booking is yet another compounder managed by operators with substantial skin in the game.

 Booking provides travel and related booking services.
 Subsidiaries include rentalcars.com and Priceline.com.